51nodes/quorum-raft-helm-template/README.md

 ## Adding & Removing Nodes
 After deploying the initial cluster use following scripts to add or remove `specific` or `multiple` nodes dynamically.
 Keep in mind the cluster has to be running and the initial nodes have to be in snyc to use these scripts.

-Note: To use these scripts you need to have [yq](https://github.com/mikefarah/yq) installed on your machine.

 ### Multiple
 - Upgrade the cluster to a desired amount of nodes - [addNodes.sh](quorum/scripts/addNodes.sh).
 Please only add a maximum of 3 nodes at a time using this script, if the new nodes are in sync again you can safely reuse this script to add more nodes.
 Otherwise the raftID of a new node could get corrupted.